01. Why volunteer with Globalteer?

 In addition to the above, we provide full in-country support so that your stay is as enjoyable and rewarding for you as it is valuable for the project you work with.

-The donation paid by volunteers is not actually 'paying to work' as some may think.
-The overseas organisation where you will be working is likely to have precious few resources and those resources are used to fulfill their objectives.
-They will not likely have spare resources to cover the cost of hosting volunteers such as accommodation, food, transport or providing a volunteer coordinator to support volunteers overseas.
+A surprising amount of work and organisation goes into every volunteer placement and the overseas organisation where you will be working is likely to have precious few resources to take this task on themselves.
+Their resources are better used to fulfill their charitable objectives.
+They rarely have spare resources to cover the cost of hosting volunteers such as accommodation, food, transport or providing a volunteer coordinator to support volunteers overseas.

-As a registered charity, Globalteer is legally required to ensure that all monies received is used to promote the charitable objectives, so you can be sure that the maximum amount possible is going directly to the projects we work with.
+As a registered charity, Globalteer is legally required to ensure that all money received is used to promote our charitable objectives, so you can be sure that the maximum amount possible is going directly to the projects we work with.
 You can read more on the 'where your money goes' page.

 03. I have never booked over the internet before, is my money safe?